 Does my child need to go to a special dentist for children?

-That means that you can bring your child to your own dentist, and he or she will be well qualified to care for your child's teeth.
+This means that you can bring your child to your regular dentist, who is qualified to provide appropriate dental care for your child.

-For children with unusual or more serious dental problems, or those with disabilities, the specialized training of a pediatric dentist may be required.
+However, children with unique or more complex dental issues, as well as those with disabilities, may benefit from the specialized training of a pediatric dentist.